PrivateAIM/documentation/src/guide/user/fhir-query.md

 You can customize FHIR queries to fit the specific needs of your analysis.
 These queries can filter data based on various patient attributes, such as demographics, conditions, or encounters, allowing for flexible and targeted data retrieval across different healthcare datasets.

-This allows analysts to perform precise and relevant analyses while ensuring the privacy of patient data by processing it in a federated manner across multiple nodes.
+This allows analysts to perform precise and relevant analyzes while ensuring the privacy of patient data by processing it in a federated manner across multiple nodes.